Equivalent formulation of Thomassen's conjecture using Tutte paths in claw-free graphs: On 2-closed claw-free graphs

-For every path of $\mathcal{P}$ in sequence, we remove from $G$ all its interior vertices (that is, vertices $u_2, \dots, u_{k-1}$); and we let $G'$ denote the resulting graph.
-We note that $G'$ is $\{G_1, G_2, \dots, G_7\}$-free, and thus it is a line graph of a multigraph by Theorem~\ref{t-multigraphs}; and we consider a system, say $\mathcal{K}_{m}$, of cliques given by Theorem~\ref{t-hypergraphs} (covering $E(G')$ so that every vertex belongs to at most two cliques).
+For every path of $\mathcal{P}$, we remove from $G$ all its interior vertices (that is, vertices $u_2,\ldots,u_{k-1}$); and we let $G'$ denote the resulting graph.
+We note that $G'$ is $\{G_1, G_2, \dots, G_7\}$-free, and thus it is a line graph of a multigraph by Theorem~\ref{t-multigraphs}; and we consider a system, say, $\mathcal{K}_{1}$, of cliques given by Theorem~\ref{t-hypergraphs} (covering $E(G')$ such that every vertex belongs to at most two cliques).